Swap-bot Time: November 28, 2023 10:38 am

 I read - over one weekend (and it's been a long, long time since I read an entire book over one weekend!) - the most well-written, incredible book!
 Seth Grahame-Smith's "Abraham Lincoln: Vampire Hunter."
 I had been meaning to read it for some time, but it was just "on my list."
 I thought I'd better try to read it before I see the movie, so I started it Friday - and almost never put it down!
 For the most part, this is the period of history that I study, and I've always had a special fondness for Lincoln.
 But Grahame-Smith took every piece of history surrounding Lincoln and turned it completely upside down - and made it believable!
 Not to mention, it was well-written both within the text of the story and the journal entries - the writing style of the "possibly fake" journal entries blended perfectly with the real ones!
 I love this book!
 I guess at some point, I'll have to read his "Pride and Prejudice and Zombies," especially since they've now made that one into a movie.
 I just never loved Jane Austen as much as some others.

-I've recently read a rather fun book - and totally different from what I usually read.
+I've read a rather fun book - and totally different from what I usually read.
 It's called "The Martian" by Andy Weir.
 Have to warn you, the main character swears a lot!
 But wouldn't you, if you were stuck on Mars, the rest of your crew leaving after thinking you're dead, and no hope of any rescue ships coming along for about 4 years?
 It's really good (and, at least for me, the movie is one of the best book-to-movie conversions I've ever seen)!

 Favorite Television

-I recently discovered a lovely British series called "Rosemary and Thyme."
-Unfortunately, it only lasted about three seasons, so I think I've seen all of them, but it's wonderful!
-It's about two women - one is a botanist and one loves gardening - who meet and discover that they have a talent for solving mysteries.
-I also have recently started re-watching another British series called "Hetty Wainthropp Investigates" - a series about a woman reaching pension age who decides she can solve crimes - with the help of her young assistant Geoffrey, and her husband helps, too (usually more in the background).
 I love the show "Once Upon a Time!"
 Who would have thought there could be so many creative ways to intertwine fairy tales and give them different endings?
 I really have so many favorite characters on this show, but if I had to narrow it down to three (yes, three - because I find it impossible to narrow it down to one!), they would be Rumplestiltskin/Mr. Gold on the evil end, Jiminy Cricket/Archie Hopper on the good end, and The Mad Hatter/Jefferson just because.
-And now, since Jefferson has not been on the show for some time, I've waivered over to Hook/Killian as a favorite.
+And now, since Jefferson left the show rather early, I waivered over to Hook/Killian as a favorite.
 I like his bad side, but he's so surprisingly good, too!
 But I truly don't think they could do without any single character - I love them all!

 Favorite Crafts